-Diversion is typically designed for first time offenders with allegations of unruly or misdemeanor offenses.
+The Diversion Program is typically designed for first time offenders with allegations of unruly or misdemeanor offenses.
 It is a voluntary program in which the juvenile must admit to the allegations in the complaint.
-The probation officer determines the outcome of the case with a list of terms and conditions similar to probation.
-If the juvenile complies with the terms and conditions, their case is terminated and sealed.
-If the juvenile is non-compliant, the case is referred to Court and the Judge or Magistrate determines what orders to impose.
+The probation/diversion officer determines the outcome of the case with a list of terms and conditions similar to probation.
+If the juvenile complies with their terms and conditions, their case is terminated and sealed (as if it never existed).

+If the juvenile is non-compliant or has new charges, the case is filed in with Court and the Judge or Magistrate determines what orders to impose.

-Diversion is a short-term program which lasts for about three months.
+Diversion is a short-term program which is to be completed within three months.